-- (1) Amounts calculated based upon annualized base salary, rather than actual amounts paid, for 2013.
+- (1) Amounts calculated based upon annualized base salary, rather than actual amounts paid, for 2014.
 The actual payment of incentive compensation is shown in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table under "Executive Compensation" in this proxy statement.
 For the EPS objective under our Management Incentive Plan, there are threshold, target and maximum achievement payout levels that impact the final value of the award.
 Performance below the threshold yields no award.
-See the Compensation To Discussion and Analysis contained herein for a discussion of incentive compensation for our Named Executive Officers.
+See the Compensation Discussion and Analysis contained herein for a discussion of incentive compensation for our Named Executive Officers.
 The Committee has sole discretion to determine whether to actually pay the entire permissible award, to decrease an award, or to defer payment of any award.
 The Committee is also authorized to establish additional conditions and terms of payment for awards, including the achievement of other or additional financial, strategic or individual goals, which may be objective or subjective, as it deems appropriate.
 The Committee may not waive the basic performance targets as to the business criteria chosen for any performance period.
-As Ms. Bilney's employment began on May 2, 2013, she will receive a pro-rated amount of the final payout. - (2) In 2013, our Named Executive Officers were awarded 25% of their equity grants in the form of stock options, 25% in the form of restricted stock units with time-based vesting, and 50% in the form of performance-based restricted stock units with performance criteria for these latter awards based upon three-year cumulative goals for (a) strategic membership growth and (b) return on invested capital less weighted average cost of capital (ROIC-WACC).
-The performance-based units vest three years from the date of grant to the extent that the underlying performance targets have been met.
+As Mr. Kane's employment began on June 2, 2014, he will receive a pro-rated amount of the final payout. - (2) In 2014, our Named Executive Officers were awarded 25% of their equity grants in the form of stock options, 25% in the form of restricted stock units with time-based vesting, and 50% in the form of performance-based restricted stock units with performance criteria for these latter awards based upon three-year cumulative goals for (a) strategic membership growth and (b) return on invested capital less weighted average cost of capital (ROIC-WACC).
+The performance-based units vest three years from the date of grant to the extent that the underlying performance targets have been met and the Named Executive Officer continues to be employed through the applicable vesting date.